Internal Family Systems (IFS) Therapy in Denver, CO, Las Vegas, NV and Bedford, New Hampshire-Virtual across CO, NH & NV:

-I use Internal Family Systems (IFS) in therapy to help you identify and address the multiple “parts” or sub-personalities within your mental system.
+I use Internal Family Systems (IFS) therapy, an evidence-based approach that helps you understand your mind as a system of protective and wounded parts guided by your core Self.
+Rather than seeing these parts as problems to eliminate, IFS recognizes that every part developed for a reason.
+When life experiences push parts into extreme roles, distress follows—but your Self is always present, cannot be damaged, and inherently knows how to heal.
+I use these parts in therapy to help you identify and address the multiple “parts” or sub-personalities within your mental system.
 These parts can include wounded aspects carrying painful emotions like anger or shame, as well as protective parts that try to shield you from that pain.
 Often, these parts are in conflict with each other and with your core Self—the confident, compassionate, whole person that exists at the center of everyone.

 IFS focuses on healing the wounded parts and restoring balance by changing the dynamics that create discord among your parts and your Self.
 This approach helps you feel more integrated, empowered, and at peace within yourself.